Robotic Gait Training for Stroke

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is robotic gait training safe for humans?
+What prior data suggests that robotic gait training is safe for stroke patients?

 Are You a Good Fit for This Trial?